marklieberman/ComfyUI-Liebs-Title/README.md

 | :---- | :---- |
 | `%title%` | The original title before formatting by ComfyUI-Liebs-Title |

-#### Simple variable
+#### Setting a Variable

 When the prompt is executed, the variable `%prefix%` will be populated with value `Shirt:`.

 <img src="./docs/images/set-variable-simple.png"/>

-#### Regular expression capturing groups variables
+#### Setting Variables with Regular Expression Capturing Groups

-Capturing groups from the regular expression will be mapped variables.
+Capturing groups from the regular expression will be mapped to variables.
+Specify the comma separated variable names in the same order as the capturing groups.
 When the following prompt is executed, the variables `%color%` and `%garment%` will be populated with values `Red` and `TShirt`.

 <img src="./docs/images/set-variable-regex.png"/>

 ## Example Tab Title Formats